The Science

 BFR training’s effectiveness depends on consistent pressure and proper execution, but users often lack insight into their session’s performance:

-Hughes et al. (2018) highlighted the need for feedback tools to improve user confidence and optimize results.
+Hughes et al. (2018) highlighted the need for feedback tools to improve the user motivation and optimize BFR results.

 4. One-Size-Fits-All Protocols